 What to See

-• The open plain where a train line famously crosses the ancient grounds.
+• The vast open World Heritage plain of the ancient palace.

 Combine Your Visit